 - Digestive problems

-If you’re affected by issues such as acid reflux, ulcers, H. Pylori or heartburn, greasy and high fat foods will worsen the situation.
+If you’re affected by issues such as acid reflux, ulcers, H. Pylori or heartburn, greasy and high-fat foods will worsen the situation.
 On top of this, for patients who have never experienced these illnesses, they may develop because of the intake of fast food.

-- Fast foods can reduce infertility levels
+- Fast food can reduce infertility levels

 - High risk of vitamin deficiency

 Most of the foods served in these fast-food restaurants lack essential nutrients such as fibre, minerals and healthy fats that are needed to fuel the body.
 This could cause vitamin deficiencies.
 You end up with a lot of empty calories.
-The short term goodness catches up with the individual eventually when they start to suffer from nutrient deficiencies and osteoporosis.
+The short-term goodness catches up with the individual eventually when they start to suffer from nutrient deficiencies and osteoporosis.

 Find out Five Nutritional Myths You Need To Stop Believing.
 You can also read more about Tackling The Seven Challenges That Adolescent Girls Face When It Comes To Getting Good Nutrition